 What is employee experience?
-Well, employee experience is the accumulation of everything an employee goes through while at the company, from the first interview to the first interaction with team members to their very last day at the company.
-As such, in 2017 it was discovered that 79% of business and HR professionals believe that employee experience is a super important trend.
+Employee experience is the accumulation of everything an employee goes through while at the company, from the first interview to the first interaction with team members to their very last day at the company.
+In fact, a recent Deloitte study discovered that 79% of business and HR professionals believe that employee experience is a super important trend.

-- HR: Yes, HR does interact with experience experience daily, from recruitment to on-boarding to performance reviews and so on.
-However, employee experience deals with so much more than what HR handles – for instance, interactions with IT, company communication and more.
+- HR: Yes, HR does interact with experience daily, from recruitment to onboarding to performance reviews and so on.
+However, employee experience deals with so much more than what HR handles – for instance, interactions with IT, company communication, and more.

 Although employee experience and employee engagement are inextricably linked, it is becoming abundantly clear that companies focused on engagement alone haven’t been doing enough to understand the factors motivating it, employee experience chief among them.

-Once you can separate employee experience from the rest of the noise, you can easily improve engagement, motivation, productivity, retention, and commitment.
+Once you can separate employee experience from the rest of the noise like company perks, then you can easily improve engagement, motivation, productivity, retention, and commitment.

 From the very first day, employees need to feel like they really matter.
 So when they’re exposed to the company culture, his/her job role, and co-workers, they feel utterly connected to their day-to-day responsibilities.
 When an employee goes home after their first day, you want them to feel like they just had the best first day ever.
 They should feel energized to keep coming back because they know they matter to the company and what they do matters.

-A new hire can be slightly overwhelmed when joining a new company so it’s important to ask them the right on-boarding questions as a way to check in.
-Additionally, it provides you with key information about new employee experience so you can use it as a basis to improve the process going forward.
+A new hire can be slightly overwhelmed when joining a new company so it’s important to ask them the right onboarding questions as a way to check-in.
+Additionally, it provides you with key information about the new employee experience so you can use it as a basis to improve the process going forward.